top of page

 Current Themes of Interest to Me

-Aside from my limited buckets, my work moves between a lot of different conversations and concepts.
+Aside from my limited buckets, my work moves between a lot of different conversations.
 Here are the main ones I am concerned with right now.

 -